Hourly Based Fee

 Internal Control Checklist for Small Businesses and Non-Profit Entities

 1. For non-profit organizations and small businesses with absentee owner-management, require dual signatures on all cheques, and whenever possible, neither of these should be the bookkeeper.
+If you share ownership of the business with another person (or more), require two signatures on every cheque or two passwords (confidential to each individual signer) on every online payment, regardless of how much trust you have in each other.
+(Circumstances change!)

 4. For cheques payable to the Receiver General for Canada, ensure the tax registration number and year to which the payment relates is written on the face of the cheque and the remittance documentation is attached.
+A payment to the Receiver General for Canada could be for your employee’s personal taxes, not the business taxes, if the account number is not correct!

 5. Do not authorize personnel to use on-line banking, debit or credit cards unless controls are in place to require two online authorizations.